eddow/svemantic/src/lib/modules/popup/README.md

 To bind this popup, you can :
 1- Bind `config` and use its value in the `tooltip=...` or `use:tooltip=...` statement 2- Place the tooltip **just after** the element it should bind to.
 If that element could be re-rendered or modified afterward, this solution might bring some bugs.

+Note: if `config` is bounf, the element before the `Popup` remains untouched.